-The bill, S.B.
-No. 9, amends the Texas Tax Code to revise the calculation of the voter-approval tax rate for certain taxing units, particularly municipalities and counties with populations under 30,000.
-Key changes include the introduction of specific formulas for calculating the voter-approval tax rate based on the type of taxing unit.
-For municipalities or counties with populations below 30,000, the voter-approval tax rate will be calculated using a maintenance and operations rate multiplied by 1.035, plus the current debt rate and unused increment rate.
-For other taxing units, the rate will be calculated using a maintenance and operations rate multiplied by 1.025, along with the current debt rate and unused increment rate.
+S.B.
+No. 9 amends the Texas Tax Code to revise the calculation of the voter-approval tax rate for certain taxing units, particularly municipalities and counties with populations under 75,000.
+The bill introduces new formulas for calculating the voter-approval tax rate, which now includes an "unused increment rate" for these smaller units.
+Specifically, the voter-approval tax rate for these municipalities or counties will be calculated as the no-new-revenue maintenance and operations rate multiplied by 1.035, plus the current debt rate and the unused increment rate.
+For other taxing units, the rate will be calculated using a multiplier of 1.025 instead of the previous 1.035.

 Statutes affected: Introduced: Tax Code 26.04, Tax Code 26.041 (Tax Code 26)